F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

 #.
 Create a HostSubnet manifest.

-   Define the :code:`hostIP` with an IP address from the BIG-IP external VLAN.
-You will use this address later to to :ref:`create the BIG-IP VXLAN tunnel <k8s-openshift-vxlan-setup>`.
+   Define the :code:`hostIP` with a self IP address from the BIG-IP network that will support the VXLAN overlay.

    .. literalinclude:: /openshift/config_examples/f5-kctlr-openshift-hostsubnet.yaml